 In financial planning, individuals often find themselves tossed between choosing a Roth IRA (Individual Retirement Account) and a Life Insurance policy.
 Both investment tools are potent, offering unique advantages and meeting diverse financial goals.
 However, understanding the distinctions between the two can be quite a maze.
 This guide will help clear the mist surrounding the “Roth IRA vs. Life Insurance” topic and answer some pressing questions related to these investment tools.

-- Roth IRA vs. Life Insurance: Which is Better for You?
+- Roth IRA vs. Life Insurance: Understanding the Differences

 - Next Steps